jsdron/glgc_internal/README.md

 ```

 ## Dependancies
-The following software is required to successfully run the pipeline; however, studies will only need either GEM or MAGEE, depending on if there are unrelated or related individuals, respectively.
+The following software is required to run the pipeline successfully; however, studies will only need either GEM or MAGEE, depending on if there are unrelated or related individuals, respectively.
 - [BGZIP and tabix](http://www.htslib.org/download/) (0.2.6 or above), which can be downloaded as part of the `htslib` package
 - [BCFtools](http://www.htslib.org/download/) (1.3.1 or above)
 - [QCTOOL](https://www.well.ox.ac.uk/~gav/qctool_v2/documentation/download.html) (2.0.1 or above)